woutvanriel/itch.io-workflow/README.md

 To set or change these, navigate to the settings tab on the top of your repository, and head to the "Actions" menu under the "Secrets and variables" tab.

 ## Variables
-- ITCH_GAMEID, the name of the itch.io game page to push to, as noted in the url (so for https://woutvanriel.itch.io/itchio-workflow, it would be itchio-workflow).
-- ITCH_USERNAME, the name of the itch.io user to push to, as noted in the url (so for https://woutvanriel.itch.io/itchio-workflow, it would be woutvanriel).
 - PROJECT_PATH, the path where the unity project is located, I reccomend keeping it as "./" and placing your project in the root folder.

 ## Secrets